isnull303/HelpDesk-Labs/Active_Directory/Active_Directy_GPO_Lab/Active_Directory_GPO_Lab.md

 ## Conclusion

-This lab demonstrated how to create and manage Group Policy Objects in Active Directory.
+This lab demonstrated how to create, configure, and apply Group Policy Objects in an Active Directory environment.
-I successfully implemented policies to restrict Control Panel access and enforce auto-lock after inactivity.
+I successfully implemented:
+- Control Panel restriction
+- Auto-lock after inactivity
+- Local logon permissions
+- Remote Desktop logon permissions

-By linking these policies to OUs and testing with a domain user, I gained hands-on experience in applying security and productivity-related policies within an AD environment.
+By linking these GPOs to the appropriate OUs and testing them with domain users, I gained hands-on experience in managing both security and access policies within Active Directory.